Viki-coding/ADHD-Self-Assessment/README.md

  - As a  GP user I want to be able to make informed decisions so I can help my patient be referred to the correct healthcare professional.
  - As a user at home, I want to assess if I may have ADHD as I find it hard to contentrate and finish tasks and feel that if I know I may have it I can seek approatote healthcare advice.
  - As a parent at home, I think my teenage son may have ADHD, the waiting list for assessment is very long, I would like a quick and straight forward test to assess if he may have it before he sits his state exams so that we can help get access to the most appriatote treatment and services.
+- As a user at home, my son/daughter has just been diagnosed with ADHD, I think I may also suffer and would like to check before seeking more formal diagnosis.

 <h2>Design Choices</h2>

+<b>Layout:</b>
+The questions and content are laid out logically and clearly to allow ituitve interaction while giveing user feedback.
+It is clear to see which question is being displayed and the users reponse is displayed under that question.

 At the start of our project we created a Flowchart.
 The flowchart shows the flow of the program and indicates the decisions the user needs to make in order to take them to the next step.
 The flowchart indicates the loops used to manage error handlings such as invalid value inputs.